lafe/Streamdeck-Homematic/readme.md

 # Streamdeck-Homematic

-Streamdeck plugin that adds support for some components the Homematic home automation system.
+Streamdeck plugin that adds support for some components of the Homematic home automation system.

 ## Requirements